alexdrone/Render/README.md

     }

     func tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath) {
-        self.posts[indexPath.row]... //do something on the state
+        self.posts[indexPath.row]... //change the state for the selected index path

         //render the component for the cell at the given index self.tableView.renderComponentAtIndexPath(indexPath)
-        self.tableView.reloadData()
     }

     func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {
       let reuseIdentifier = "PostComponentCell"
       let cell: ComponentCell! =
-            //dequeue the cell with the given identifier (remember to use different identifiers for different component classes) tableView.dequeueReusableCellWithIdentifier(reuseIdentifier) as?
+            //dequeue a cell with the given identifier
+            //(remember to use different identifiers for different component classes) tableView.dequeueReusableCellWithIdentifier(reuseIdentifier) as?
 ComponentCell ??

             //or create a new Cell wrapping the component ComponentCell(reuseIdentifier: reuseIdentifier, component: PostComponent())

+      //set the state for the cell
       cell.state = self.posts[indexPath.row]

+      //and render the component
       cell.renderComponent(CGSize(tableView.bounds.size.width))

       return cell